NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alluring-scarf.md

 license: "ORC"
 identify:
 description: "This thin, multicolored scarf shifts between hues in almost dizzying patterns."
-powerTitle: "Effect"
+powerTitle1: "Effect"
-actionEconomy: 2
+actionEconomy1: 2
 type: "[[Interact]] ([[emotion]], [[enchantment]], [[mental]], [[visual]])"
 frequency: "once per day"
-trigger:
+trigger1:
-mechanics: "You Stride.
+mechanics1: "You Stride.
 All creatures within 10 feet of you when you started the Stride must attempt a DC 24 Will check save.
 On a failure, a creature becomes [[Fascinated]] and must spend at least one of its actions on its next turn to move toward you.
 A fascinated creature can attempt another Will save if you move more than 30 feet away from them, and as normal, acting hostile to a creature or its allies breaks fascination automatically.
 Creatures that critically failed their save don't receive further saves if you move more than 30 feet away, and acting hostile to such a creature's allies allows them to attempt another save, rather than automatically ending the fascination.
 You can Sustain the Activation for up to 1 minute."
 powerTitle2:
 actionEconomy2:
 type2: